prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 </div>
 </div>

-The Rexgear 1 is a nice little case for anyone avoiding the RGB scene (since the fan knobs aren’t PWM) and it even includes a magnetic PSU dust filter, rubber vibration dampening pads, and adjustable top exhaust fins.
+The Rexgear 1 is a nice little case for anyone avoiding the RGB scene (since the fan knobs aren’t PWM) and it even includes a magnetic PSU dust filter, rubber vibration dampening pads, and adjustable top exhaust fans.
 Fitting in right in the middle ground, the Rexgear 1 is good for just about anyone.

 <div id="r379-m" class="featured-info-box">
 <span>Ultra Slim Pick</span>